Philadelphia general strike (1910): New negotiations

-The strike and riots
+The strike & riots

 On the first day of the strike, Mayor Reyburn dispatched heavy police guard to the trolley barns.
 The union claimed 6,200 of the PRT's 7,000 employees walked out.
 PRT claimed 3,000 workers remained on the job.

 It was reported worldwide that one volunteer motorman, "driving his car full-speed through the crowd with one hand on the controller and the other holding a revolver, was dragged from the platform when the car had been wrecked by a spiked switch, and killed".

 Mobs pulled down the masonry of a school being built at 9th and Mifflin streets (Southwark School), using the stones to block the tracks and build makeshift bunkers.
 As a trolley with police guards approached, the crowd of 1,500 cheered, then smashed the car with rocks and clubs.
 Both police officers were knocked unconscious and an eight-year-old boy suffered a fatal blow to the head.
 Similar events occurred throughout the city, with tracks, lines and trolley cars destroyed.

 At Smith's Hall, police commandeered heavy equipment to force their way in while the mob showered them with rocks, bricks and tools from a second-story window.
 When the battle was over, 12 were arrested and 20 people were hospitalized.

 A crowd of 2,000 seized a trolley that was blocked by several other cars they had destroyed.
 After the crew and police were driven off, the trolley was doused with fuel and set on fire.
 Meanwhile, a crowd of 5,000 had blockaded tracks in Center City.
 When a trolley approached the crew was seized, dragged into the street and beaten while the police watched helplessly.
 While one officer attempted to back the trolley out, the other fired warning shots into the air.
 The mob responded with a massive barrage of bricks and stones and the police fired randomly into the crowd.
 A bomb threat in Germantown was disregarded until dynamite was loaded onto the tracks by a mob of 2,000.
 In Kensington, Richmond and South Philadelphia, the mayor ordered police to act under provisions of the Riot Act.
 The mayor called for 3,000 citizens to serve police duty.
 Amalgamated offered 6,000 union men -- "bonafide citizens of Philadelphia (to) preserve peace and order"—an offer the mayor rejected.
 By 6 p.m. the next day, PRT had ordered all trolleys off the streets while promising service would be restored the following morning.

 In stark contrast to the chaos throughout the city, the union leaders enjoyed a sort of victory parade, taxied through cheering crowds to a series of speeches at several locations.